stellasia/stellasia.github.io/_posts/2019-04-25-deep-walk-on-zachary-karate-club.md

 ![ZKC dataset!](/img/posts/zkc/ZKC.png){:width="80%"}

 First, we will install the [ml-models](https://github.com/neo4j-graph-analytics/ml-models/) library for Neo4j.
 To do so, just download the last release jar from [here](https://github.com/neo4j-graph-analytics/ml-models/releases) and copy the jar file to the `plugins` directory of your database.
-If you are using Neo4j Desktop, you can easily find this folder by opening a terminal in the application.
+If you are using Neo4j Desktop, you can easily find this folder by opening a terminal in the application or using the "Open Directory" tool in the management window.

 Now you can start (or restart) your graph and we'll directly use the deep walk embedding procedure.
 For explanations about how deep walk works, please check [this article](https://towardsdatascience.com/deepgl-on-neo4j-b27e8c64190f)